Search

 € 25,00

 BONTEKOE, Willem Ysbrantsz.
 Journael ofte gedenckwaerdighe beschrijvinghe vande Oost-Indische reyse..
 Waar by ghevoeght is het journael van Dirck Albertsz.
 Raven na Spitsbergen, inden jare 1639.
 Hoorn, Jan Jansz.
 Deutel, 1648.
 Facsimile edition.
 Amsterdam, P.N. van Kampen, 1971.
 Cloth, with dust-jacket.
 With plates.
-(8),80 pp. Bontekoe's is the most famous story of a VOC ship ending its journey in disaster.Verhoeven & Verkruijsse p.272.
+(8),80 pp. This account of the ship-wreck, a wonder of seaman-ship, has became a classic and went through many editions and is the most famous story of a VOC ship ending its journey in disaster.Verhoeven & Verkruijsse p.272.
 [Boeknr.: 6146 ]

 € 30,00

 BONTEKOE, Willem Ysbrantsz.
 Journalen van de gedenckwaerdige reijsen van Willem IJsbrantsz.
 Bontekoe 1618-1625.
 Uitgegeven door G.J.
 Hoogewerff. 's Gravenhage, Martinus Nijhoff, 1952.
 Cloth.
 With portrait, facsimile and 10 plates.
-XLIX,211 pp. Linschoten-Vereeniging LIV. - Bontekoe's is the most famous story of a VOC ship ending its journey in disaster.
+XLIX,211 pp. Linschoten-Vereeniging LIV. - Bontekoe's ship, the Nieuw-Hoorn, caught fire and burned in the Straits of Sunda in 1619.
+About 70 survivors, of 119 aboard the ship, reached Batavia.
+It is the most famous story of a VOC ship ending its journey in disaster.
 [Boeknr.: 3727 ]

 € 35,00